Enhancing Life in the Soil

 |Meets:||Sa from 10 AM to 2:30 PM.
 No class on March 18, 4 sessions|

 With Eileen Boyle, Mark Highland, Duncan Himmelman, PdD, and Pete Shotzberger

-Never buy fertilizer again!
 Native plant communities are supported by healthy, balanced soils that contain a vast array of living organisms including microbes, insects, and other fauna.
 Learn the basics of soil science, the value of organic matter and its role in soil structure and nutrition, and the importance of soil organisms.
 Learn how to make and use compost and compost tea, and how sustainable gardening practices contribute to creating high quality garden soil.
-Go home with a greater understanding of the life in your soil and how to support it.
-Please bring your lunch and dress for the outdoors.
+Go home with a greater understanding of the life in your soil and knowing why you won't need to buy fertilizer ever again.

-Snow date for any postponed classes is Friday, April 5, 2019.
-This class qualifies for the following professional credits: 13.5 APLD, 4 CNP credits with DNLA, 13.5 DE Nutrient Management credits, ISA, 16 NOFA AOLCP, and 16 PLNA.
+No class on March 18.
+Snow date for any postponed classes is Saturday, April 8.
+This class qualifies for the following professional credits: 12.5 APLD, 16 DE Nutrient Management, 4 CNP credits with DNLA, ISA, and 4 NOFA AOLCP.
 Fifteen professional development hours (PDH) have been approved for this class through LA CES.
 This class meets LA CES standards for HSW subject matter.

 Sorry, this course is inactive.
 Please contact our office to see if it will be reinstated, or if alternative classes are available.